adascanio/sfmuni/readme.md

 # RealTime SFMuni Map

-The real-time positions of San Francisco's buses and trains.
+The real-time locations of San Francisco's buses and trains.

 ## Demo